Marion Reservoir: 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1806, Zebulon Pike led the Pike Expedition westward from St Louis, Missouri, of which part of their journey followed the Cottonwood River through Marion County including the land under the Reservoir.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established within the Kansas Territory, which included the land for modern day Reservoir.

 20th century

 In June and July 1951, the "Great Flood of 1951" occurred with a peak discharge of 54000 cuft/s and a volume of 78950 acre.ft which is equivalent to 7.40 in of runoff from the drainage area above the dam site.
-The 1951 record flood in the region was one of the leading reasons for building the Marion Reservoir, and downstream leevee's in the cities of Marion and Florence.
+The 1951 record flood in the region was one of the leading reasons for building the Marion Reservoir, and downstream levees in the cities of Marion and Florence.

 In March 1964, construction was started on the Marion Reservoir, the embankment closure was completed in October 1967, and the project was placed in full flood control operation in February 1968.